BasicWolf/archived-kaylee/doc/firststeps.rst

 The server performs the following routines:

   * Registers the nodes.
+During the registration process Kaylee decides whether the host can be registered as a node and assigns the host a unique :py:class:`node id <NodeID>`.
   * Subscribes the nodes to applications.
+During the subscription process the node loads and initializes the project script(s).
   * Dispatches the tasks to the nodes.
+At this stage the subscribed nodes receive the tasks, solve them and return the results back.
-  * Collects the results from the odes.
+  * Collects the results from the nodes.
+Kaylee decides whether the results are satisfactory and stores them to a permanent storage.

-There are multiple simple and complex sub-routines among this large ones, but we will talk about them later.
+There are multiple simple and complex sub-routines and we will talk about them later.

-Kaylee Nodes exploit the new HTML5 Web Workers [1]_ in order to avoid interfering with browser's main JavaScript event loop.
+Kaylee Nodes utilize the new HTML5 Web Workers [1]_ standard in order to avoid interfering with browser's main JavaScript event loop.
 After registering and subscribing to Kaylee application, a Node has a single job to do: solve given tasks and report the results.

+.. _firststep_projects_and_tasks

 Projects and Tasks
 ------------------

 Kaylee tries to free users of routines related to distributed computation as much as possible.
-Still a user needs to write the server-side Python code which will generate data for computation and receive and validate the results and the client-side code which will compute and solve the tasks provided by the server.
+Still, a user needs to write the server-side Python code which will generate data for computation and receive and validate the results and the client-side code which will compute and solve the tasks provided by the server.